FStarLang/PoP-in-FStar/book/pulse/pulse_loops.rst

   * A quirk shown in the comments: We need an additional type annotation to properly type ``(1, 1)`` as a pair of nats.

-Of course, one can also define fiboncacci iteratively, with a while loop, as shown below.
+Of course, one can also define fibonacci iteratively, with a while loop, as shown below.

 .. literalinclude:: ../code/pulse/PulseTutorial.Loops.fst